kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	-	The response variable remains roughly constant for two consecutive jumps, because one has jumped over the optimum.

 	-	The response variable decreases, sometimes very rapidly, because we have overshot the optimum.

+	-	The presence of curvature can also be inferred when interaction terms are similar or larger in magnitude than the main effect terms.

 An optimum therefore exhibits curvature, so a model that only has linear terms in it will not be suitable to use to find the direction of steepest ascent along the *true response surface*.
 We must add terms that account for this curvature.